 So let’s pretend you spied me in the grocery store or on the light rail or at a fund-raiser.
 What would you see?
 And if we struck up a conversation, what would it be like?

 In the grocery store you’d see a short brunette dressed in jeans, a t-shirt and maybe a fleece lugging a big bag of dog food (NB: I had to put my sweet dog down recently.
 Very sad, but she led a good long life as a great family dog and companion in grief) to the check out.
 If you offered to help, she'd gladly accept as she has no problem with men opening doors, ordering food, etc. etc. However, she’s been pretty independent most of her life since she was a navy wife for many years and can clean and jerk (or is it deadlift?) a bag of dog food to her shoulder (she’s even been known to gap a spark plug or two, back when you could tell what was what under the hood.)
 She’d smile at the you and the clerk and engage in lively banter on nearly any topic and thank you very much for your help.
 And if you made a good impression, she might wish she’d asked you out for a coffee as she heaved the dog food in the back of her hot black 2003 Honda Odyssey.
 "Why a van?" you’d wonder.
-Does she have bunch of kids?
-Well, that’s a bit of a story best told over coffee…or maybe a beer, but she really likes not having a car payment and the van has been super useful during 2 moves in the last 2 years and for hauling around co-rec soccer teammates on ski-trips and as the designated driver for a recent karaoke birthday party.
+Does she have small children?
+No, the kids are grown, but she really likes not having a car payment and the van has been super useful during 2 moves in the last 2 years and for hauling around co-rec soccer teammates on ski-trips and as the designated driver for a recent karaoke birthday party.